Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 - [Acknowledgements](#Acknowledgement)
 - [Results](#Results)
 ## Overview
-This project focuses on leveraging generative AI to produce realistic images from the perspective of UAVs.
-The generated images include road and river scenes, which are crucial for efficient and rapid surveying of natural environments.
+> Obtaining real-world images from the perspective of UAVs can be costly.
+Generative AI, on the other hand, can produce a substantial amount of realistic data with a limited dataset.
+Therefore, this project will utilize generative AI to generate images of roads and rivers from the viewpoint of UAVs under specified conditions.

-We employ two models: `GAN` ([pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)) and `Diffusion` ([PITI](https://github.com/PITI-Synthesis/PITI)).
+We employ two models: `GAN` and `Diffusion`.
 The raw data is fed into both models, and the generated images are evaluated by a `Router`, which determines the final output by selecting the best result from either the `GAN` or `Diffusion` model.

 ![architecture](https://github.com/Shengwei0516/Generative-AI-Navigation-Information-for-UAV-Reconnaissance-in-Natural-Environments/blob/main/imgs/architecture.png)
 ## Installation